Is Sports Betting Legal in Texas? No, and 2027 Is the Next Shot

 Why Texas can’t legalize until 2027

-Most articles skip the mechanical reason: the Texas Legislature meets only in odd-numbered years, one 140-day regular session every two years.
+Most articles skip the mechanical reason: the Texas Legislature meets only in odd-numbered years, a single 140-day biennial session.
 Sports betting bills died in the 2023 session and again in the 2025 session.
 There is no 2026 session at all, so the next opportunity is spring 2027.
 And because legalization requires a constitutional amendment, even a 2027 success would put the question to voters that November, with licensing and launch realistically in 2028 or 2029.

 The political pattern has been identical for three sessions running:

 - The Senate is the wall.
 Lt.
-Gov. Dan Patrick, who controls the Senate’s agenda, has refused to advance gambling bills, saying the votes aren’t there among Senate Republicans.
-In the 2025 session, the industry-backed bills (HB 2070, SB 736, and SJR 39) all died without a Senate vote.
+Gov. Dan Patrick, who controls the Senate’s agenda, refused to bring that 2023 bill to a floor vote, saying the votes aren’t there among Senate Republicans.
+In 2025 the effort stalled even earlier: Rep. Sam Harless’s constitutional amendment (HJR 134) died in the House itself amid Republican opposition, never reaching the Senate.

 - The money keeps coming.
 The Sports Betting Alliance, a coalition of Texas pro franchises (Cowboys, Rangers, Mavericks, Spurs, and Astros among them), racetracks, and platforms like FanDuel and DraftKings, refiles every session and funds the long game, betting that political turnover eventually opens the door.